ArrayBolt3/kforge/README.md

 Due to GitHub's file size limitations, the full VM appliance has been split into 1.8 GiB chunks.
 Since downloading and concatenating these chunks can be somewhat of an hassle, there's also will be a download script included with KForge that will automatically do the whole job for you and leave you with the finished disk image.

+KForge is currently in alpha testing - don't expect everything to work right yet.

 ## Disclaimers

 This is a developer tool.
 As such, it is designed for people who mostly know what they're doing.
 These instructions don't clearly spell out all the possible "gotchas" (like being dreadfully careful with the terrifying `rm -rf` command).
 Since the whole entire system is designed to build and run alpha-quality and pre-alpha-quality code, there are almost certainly many bugs all through this.